altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/modular/camera/camera_4k_resources/ui-funct-descr.md

 <br/>

-## Connecting to ISP Demo Application Web GUI
+## Connecting to the Demo Application Web GUI

-Take note of the Modular Development board IP address.
+Take note of the Modular Development Kit IP address.
 This will be displayed on the HPS console serial port when the demo application starts.
 Alternatively, use the following command to list IP addresses:

 ```